AwalaApp/network-website/index.md

 <img src="./custom-assets/logo.png" style="float:right; margin: 0.5em; max-width: 30%"/>

-Relaynet will restore connectivity in regions where the Internet has been cut off due to natural or human causes.
+Relaynet will help restore connectivity in regions where the Internet has been cut off due to natural or human causes.

 Any Internet-based service that doesn't require real-time communication can use Relaynet.
 For example, videoconferencing won't work, but social media, money remittance and telehealth applications could use Relaynet.